luislard/nodepopAvanzado/README.md

 1. Clone the repo.
 2. cd to the repo.
 3. Edit connectMongoose to meet your mongodb port.
 4. Start your mongodb server.
+In my case, in home folder **mongod --dbpath data/db --directoryperdb**.
 5. Do **npm run install_db** to install some advertisements objects in your db.

 ### TO-DO